callum-mcdata/dbtonic-deprecated/README.md

 This section contains all my notes on what the future could look like.
 In the short term I am using this as an alternative to Github issues because it is easier for me to keep track of.

 ## Short Term
--
-- I must have broken something with tree sitter.
-It has regressed to throwing errors on loops.
-Need to fix this.
+- TODO: We're making progress.
+I've found it recognizing REF in the table parse but it is logging ref as the identifier.
+I need to figure out how to get it to not do that for REF but for the contents of ref.
+Maybe a parse_ref statement.
+- I am creating a fork of dbtparser-rs.
+This seems easier than using treesitter with what I want to do.
+    - I need to add Config, Var, Ref, & Source to Statements.
+    - I need to add the Display behavior for all those Statements.
+    - I might need to add logic for jinja with DoubleLBrance & DoubleRBrace
+    - I might need to add logic for jinja with LJinjaIterator & RJinjaIterator

 ## Medium Term
-- DONE: Determine a consistent format for the rules engine to operate over.
-The format is the ModelNode.
+- Determine a consistent format for the rules engine to operate over.
+    - The format is the ModelNode.
+It should have:
+        - model_name CHECK
+        - raw sql CHECK
+        - ast
+        - token list CHECK
+        - yml struct
+        - maybe depends on or depended on?
 - Implement all the rules from dbt_project_evaluator.
 - DANG.
 I'm gonna need to understand the DAG to implement all the rules.
 - Figure out a way for the user to configure those rules.
 Can I use `ruff` as a baseline here?